Generalized dichotomies via time rescaling: Introduction

 where $\{f_n\}_{n\in \N}$ is a sequence of maps $f_n\colon X\to X$.
 We obtain a series of results devoted to the linearization of~\eqref{NDE-intro}.
 More precisely, we show that if~\eqref{LDE-intro} admits a strong nonuniform $\mu$-dichotomy and the nonlinearities $f_n$ are ``small'' in the appropriate sense, then~\eqref{LDE-intro} and~\eqref{NDE-intro} are topologically equivalent and the conjugacies are locally H\"{o}lder continuous (see Theorem~\ref{NTL}).
 We stress that a similar result was established (using different techniques) by Barreira and Valls~\cite{BV-09}.
 However, as explained in Remark~\ref{comparison} there are important differences between the two and our Theorem~\ref{NTL} seems to be the first result which is applicable to the case of polynomial dichotomies (either uniform or nonuniform).
 We note that the research devoted to topological nonautonomous linearization was initiated by Palmer~\cite{Palmer}.

 Next, we obtain a Sternberg-type linearization result (see Theorem~\ref{Sieg}) that formulates a $C^\ell$-linearization result for~\eqref{NDE-intro}.
 It works under the assumptions that~\eqref{LDE-intro} exhibits a (uniform) $\mu$-dichotomy, that there are no resonances up to a certain order (formulated in terms of the generalized Sacker-Sell spectrum) and that nonlinearities $f_n$ are ``small'' in an appropriate sense.
 We deduce Theorem~\ref{Sieg} as a consequence of the main results described above of our paper and the Sternberg-type theorem obtained in~\cite{CDS} which considers~\eqref{LDE-intro} admitting the (uniform) exponential dichotomy.

-Finally, in Theorem~\ref{bandgap} we give a $C^1$-linearization result for~\eqref{NDE-intro} assuming that~\eqref{LDE-intro} admits a (uniform) $\mu$-dichotomy and that the associated generalized Sacker-Sell spectrum exhibits appropriate gap and band conditions.
-Thus, Theorem~\ref{bandgap} is in the spirit of the main results from~\cite{DZZ1, DZZ2} (which deal with exponential behavior) and of~\cite{BDZ} which considers the case of polynomial behavior.
+For other results dealing with nonautonomous smooth linearization we refer to~\cite{DZZ1, DZZ2}.